 Pastoral care is central to our student’s development.
 We believe that providing a framework of care and support will assist them in their academic and social development throughout their school life.

-Overall responsibility for pastoral care lies with Mrs Brooks (Deputy Head Teacher) assisted by a highly experienced team.
+Overall responsibility for pastoral care and safeguarding lies with Mrs Brooks (Deputy Head Teacher) assisted by a highly experienced team.
 Their roles and responsibilities are as follows:

-Leadership of the KS3 and KS4 Heads of Year, their tutors and cohort of students, to provide an environment where all students achieve their full academic and social potential.
+Overall responsibility for behaviour and attendance across years 7 - 11.
+Leadership of Year 7 - 11 Heads of Year, their tutors and cohort of students, to provide an environment where all students achieve their full academic and social potential.

 Key Stage 5 Performance Leader - Mrs Capewell